Company Logo - Home Link

 Historic preservationists began to petition for SoHo to be designated as a protected historic district and in 1973, the SoHo-Cast Iron Historic District was created.

-You can tell which streets are included in the district as they have brown street signs rather than the normal green signs.
+You can tell which streets are included in the district as they have brown street signs rather than green signs.

 SoHo’s significance in history has also been recognized nationally as it is listed on the National Register of Historic Places and was declared a National Historic Landmark in 1978.

-By the mid-1980s, designer boutiques, chic restaurants, and art galleries opened and SoHo remains a fashion and art capital of the world.
+By the mid-1980s, designer boutiques, chic restaurants, and more art galleries opened.

-Today, SoHo is one of the top travel destinations in the world.
-It is definitely a neighborhood you do not want to miss in NYC.
+Today, SoHo is a top travel destination in the world.
+It is one neighborhood you do not want to miss in NYC.

 Related Posts: